commercialhaskell/stack/doc/GUIDE.md

 # help output ...
 ```

-With stack now up and running, you're good to go.
+With Stack now up and running, you're good to go.
 Though not required, we
 recommend setting your PATH environment variable to include `$HOME/.local/bin`:

 ```